symfony/symfony-docs/templating.rst

-Your ``base.html.twig`` base template already holds two blocks - ``stylesheets`` inside the ``head`` tag and another called ``javascripts`` just above the closing ``body`` tag that are meant to hold your stylesheets and JavaScripts.
-Suppose first that you want include ``main.css`` and ``main.js`` files on every page on your site:
+Your ``base.html.twig`` base template already holds two blocks - ``stylesheets`` inside the ``head`` tag and another called ``javascripts`` just above the closing ``body`` tag - that are meant to hold your stylesheets and JavaScripts.
+Suppose first that you want to include ``main.css`` and ``main.js`` files on every page on your site:

 .. configuration-block::